anthonyjsaab/UniversityKnowledgeHub/README.md

 ### Deployment Details

-* The website has the following CNAME: cs50x.anthonyjsaab.com
+* The website has the following CNAME: cs50x.anthonyjsaab.com and previouses.ml

 * Django running on Heroku Dynos